loechel/praesentationen/plone-and-python-community.rst

 .. note::

-    Complains about Plone is Hard, Complex and Complicated and not very Pythonic
+    Complaints that Plone is hard, complex and complicated and not very Pythonic

 ----